stevecoward/hunt/README.md

 ### get-categorizations

 This is the main component of the tool.
-It accepts a domain name and some boolean options for which categorization sites to check:
+It accepts a domain name or a file of domains and some boolean options for which categorization sites to check:

 ```
 Usage: hunt.py command get-categorizations [OPTIONS] DOMAIN